Compost odor control

 - Improper mixing of feedstocks and the production of leachate without adequate drainage

-- Strong odours can also arise during the mixing and preparation stages, as this process breaks up areas where materials have started to rot without oxygen (anaerobic decay).
-Additionally, adding air to the organic materials either through aeration systems or turning often generates the strongest smells at the facility.
+- Strong odors can also arise during the mixing and preparation stages, as this process breaks up areas where materials have started to rot without oxygen (anaerobic decay).
+Because of these impacts, many countries enforce strict regulations on windrow composting operations.

 Aerobic vs. anaerobic composting: Which method helps control compost odors?